Steel Roof vs Shingles: A Comparison Guide

 - Environmental friendly: Steel is the most eco-friendly roofing option as it is highly recyclable since leftover pieces can later be reused.
 Moreover, steel sheets can be manufactured from previously recycled materials.

-- Energy efficiency: Most steel roof manufacturers are currently producing highly emissive metal panels with the capacity to retain heat during cold periods and absorb heat during high temperatures.
+- Energy efficiency: Most steel roof manufacturers are currently producing highly emissive metal panels with the capacity to release heat during high temperatures.
 Moreover, it is easy to mount energy-saving devices such as solar panels on steel roofs using clamps.

 - Low maintenance: When correctly installed, the maintenance cost of steel roofs is usually low.
 The majority of steel roof manufacturers provide guidelines on how to care and maintain new roofs, including getting rid of debris, branches, leaves, and other wastes blown onto the roofs and gutters by intense storms.